 (GRTX) - Analyzing Galera Therapeutics Inc's Short Interest

-Galera Therapeutics Inc's (NASDAQ:GRTX) short percent of float has fallen 59.47% since last its last report.
-The company recently reported that it has 645.00 thousand shares sold short, which is 6.16% of all regular shares that are available for trading.
+Galera Therapeutics Inc's (NASDAQ:GRTX) short percent of float has risen 14.61% since last its last report.
+The company recently reported that it has 739.10 thousand shares sold short, which is 7.06% of all regular shares that are available for trading.
 Based on its trading volume, it would take traders 0.2 days to cover their short positions on average.

 Why Short Interest Matters